haskell/hie-bios/README.md

     shell: "<build-tool flags $HIE_BIOS_ARG>"
 ```

-Additionally, you may specify the path to ghc.
-Otherwise, the one in the PATH will be used:
+Previous versions of hie-bios allowed to specify the path to ghc in the `hie.yaml` file.
+This is still supported for backwards compatibility, but `HIE_BIOS_GHC` is the preferred mechanism:

 ```yaml
 cradle: